 We’ve been checking these units for their insulating quality over many years and Coleman units are relatively expensive, but consistently do better than most others, keeping contents cool for several days, even in high ambient temperatures.
 Check out our icebox test.

 Plusses: Low price; relatively portable on built-in wheels; doubles as a picnic ‘seat’; can be used for general storage when not cooling; zero maintenance.

 Minuses: Bagged ice is not available in remote areas.

-There is an increasing number of thermoelectric cooler boxes on the market, filling the price gap between an ‘esky’ and a true fridge.
+There are still a number of thermoelectric cooler boxes on the market, despite the closed price gap between an ‘esky’ and a true fridge.

 Thermoelectric types employ an effect that occurs between two closely-coupled, dissimilar materials.
 When an electrical current is passed through the materials a temperature variation occurs and can be switched to create heat inside a container or cooling.